zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

 recordmcount program (located in the scripts directory).
 This program will parse the ELF headers in the C object to find all the locations in the .text section that call mcount.
-Starting with gcc version 4.6, the -mfentry has been added for x86, which calls "__fentry__" instead of "mcount".
+Starting with gcc verson 4.6, the -mfentry has been added for x86, which calls "__fentry__" instead of "mcount".
 Which is called before the creation of the stack frame.